Ada-Developers-Academy/core-unit-3/structuring-content/html-walk-through.md

 ## Introduction

-Our team is building a recipe blog.
-We're assigned the task to structure a recipe into HTML.
-We'll focus on rapid development, managing our HTML code and the browser at the same time, and experimenting with different HTML tags.
+Our team is building a recipe blog!
+Our task is to structure a chicken noodle soup recipe into HTML.
+We'll focus on

+1. Managing our HTML code and the browser at the same time
+1. Considering how to organize our content thoughtfully
+1. Experimenting with different HTML tags

 ## Create the Project Directory